EBISPOT/PEGASUS/peg-standard/docs/community/workshop-2025.md

 ---
 sidebar_position: 1
 ---
-# Workgroup 2025
+# Working group 2025

 A PEG workshop was held in 2024, and the [materials](./workshops-2024.md) are available for further reference.
-Building on that foundation, this series of working group meetings is intended to explore the proposed standard in greater detail.
+Building on that foundation, this series of working group meetings is intended to developexplore athe proposed standard. in greater detail.

-## Aims of the Workshop
+## Aims of the Working group

 The aim of the working group is to develop clear recommendations for PEG list reporting.
 This will involve a series of meetings and activities — such as defining use cases and benchmarking datasets — leading to detailed discussions on standards for PEG matrices, metadata, and PEG lists.

 📍 Dates & Locations: May - Oct, 2025
 Virtual: By videoconference

+---
-ℹ️ Get more details at the [communnity page](https://kp4cd.org/2024_PEG_workshop)
+ℹ️ Get more details at the [community page](https://kp4cd.org/2024_PEG_workshop) and [2025 ASHG Poster](https://drive.google.com/file/d/1He5LgPWk-HYorcC6Bbdd9f7fTCMnov8C/view?usp=share_link)

 ---